1404 conclave

-The 1404 papal conclave (10 October to 17 October) – the papal conclave of the time of the Great Western Schism, convened after the death of Pope Boniface IX, it elected Cardinal Cosimo Migliorati, who took the name of Innocent VII.
+The 1404 papal conclave (10 October to 17 October) – the papal conclave of the time of the Great Western Schism, convened after the death of Pope Boniface IX, it elected Cardinal Cosimo de' Migliorati, who took the name of Innocent VII.

 Cardinal electors

 Pope Boniface IX died on 1 October 1404.
 At the time of his death, there were only 12 cardinals in the Roman Obedience of the Sacred College.
 Nine of them participated in the election of his successor: